TonnyG95/Rock-Paper-Scissors/README.md

 ## How this website is created

-This website is created in plain HTML5, CSS and JavaScript.
+This website is created in plain HTML, CSS and JavaScript.
 No frameworks are used for this project.

 The deployed website can be found [Here](https://tonnyg95.github.io/Rock-Paper-Scissors-/)